 Like everyone else who’s wandered around Old Havana and watched the sunset from the Malecon with a mojito in one hand and their camera in the other, I too have fallen under Havana’s spell.
-When it comes to things to do in Havana, there are truly some awe-inspiring experiences here.
+When it comes to the best things to do in Havana, there are truly some awe-inspiring experiences here.
+Honestly, I can’t tell you how much I love this city.

-It is a place that you arrive in slight trepidation at whether it will live up to its reputation and it is a place you leave with a smile on your face, under the faint whiff of rum and cigar smoke still lingering on your breath.
+It is a place that you arrive in slight trepidation at whether it will live up to its reputation and it is a place you leave with a smile on your face, all under the faint whiff of rum and cigar smoke still lingering on your breath.

-I spent six days wandering the streets capturing its beauty and looking for the best places to visit in Havana.
+I spent six days looking for the best places to visit in Havana.
 I honestly had so much fun exploring all this city had to offer.

 Instead of exploring other parts of Cuba, I really wanted to understand what makes this city tick, to understand why this was the cultural heartbeat of the country.

 With its colourful history and uncertain future, everyone says “visit Cuba now before it changes forever.”
 For me, I say “just visit Cuba”.
 It is a country that is always going to march to its own beat, it is a country that’s beautifully unique in every way, and that’s never going to change.
 I honestly don’t think there’s ever going to be a bad time to visit!

-From driving around in a classic Cadillac to drinking daiquiris in Ernest Hemingway’s old haunt, here are some of the most fun things to do in Havana.
+From driving around in a vintage car to drinking daiquiris in Ernest Hemingway’s old haunt, here are some of the most fun things to do in Havana.
 Just immerse yourself in the city and you’ll love it!

 1. Sunset at the Malecon